gtalarico/dynotify/README.md

 # Dynotify
 Alpha

-Dynotify is a makeshift service that sends email notifications periodically listing the new posts that have been submitted to <a href="http://dynamobim.org/forums/forum/dyn/"> Dynamo's Community Forum.</a>
+Dynotify is a makeshift service that sends email notifications periodically listing the new posts that have been submitted to [Dynamo's Community Forum](http://dynamobim.org/forums/forum/dyn/).
-Dynotify will probably cease to exist once oficial forum notifications are fixed.
+Dynotify will probably cease to exist once the oficial forum notifications are fixed.

 *Use at your own risk*

 ## To Do
 * Add Licence